manigandanta/laravel-xero-oauth2-api/README.md

 # A Laravel integration for Xero using the Oauth 2.0 spec

+This package is based on Webfox (https://github.com/webfox/laravel-xero-oauth2) Package.

 This package integrates the new reccomended package of [xeroapi/xero-php-oauth2](https://github.com/XeroAPI/xero-php-oauth2) using the Oauth 2.0 spec with
 Laravel.